Adequate food safety practices lead to less incidences of children becoming food contaminated.

 Customers can also search the database to find out what foods companies they should avoid buying.

 9 ways to improve food safety are easier than ever thanks to the Food Safety Modernization Act.
-Will these ways help adequate food safety practices lead to fewer incidences of illness or deaths?
+Will these ways help adequate food safety practices lead to less incidences of illness or deaths?

 How to Ensure Food Safety in the Home